ASakrak/085-12-Dunkelheit/README.md

 # 085-12-Dunkelheit

 - First of all I'm aware that the code is too complicated but I'm too busy to fix it.
-I use this app just to have fun with cpp, I have no purpose just to enjoy and learn a few things.
+I use this app just to have fun with cpp, I have purpose just to enjoy and learn a few things.

 - Simple fps counter and opengl project.
   I used GL/glut.h library